pipiscrew/timeline/health/gut.md

 ## (probiotic) Natural Factors - Travel Biotic (Bifidobacterium longum BB536)

-10 billion CFU (coloning forming units)
+10 billion CFU (coloning forming units) / dose : 1-6 capsules per day

 Is one of the most well-established, clinically effective probiotic strains that confers numerous profound beneficial effects on humans.
 BB536 possesses a proven track record of safety and clinical efficacy in improving gastrointestinal, immunological and infectious conditions, as demonstrated in more than 200 scientific studies.
 All started from a Japanese company produce dairy milk, BB536 is a registered trademark of Morinaga Milk Industry. [source](https://morinagamilk-ingredients.com/probiotics/bb536/)